Oregon governor resigns amid ethics scandal involving fiancée

 Kitzhaber did not reveal those consulting fees in annual disclosure filings.
 He said the couple did not see it as a potential conflict of interest and therefore did not feel it had to be reported.

 In the aftermath of those revelations, Kitzhaber promised that Hayes would no longer have a policy role in his office.
-Nevertheless, calls mounted from both sides of the political aisle for him to resign, as well as from the state’s flagship newspaper, the Oregonian, which endorsed his re-election bid last year.
+Nevertheless, calls grew from both sides of the political aisle for him to step down, as well as from the state’s flagship newspaper, the Oregonian, which endorsed his re-election bid last year.

 House of Representatives Speaker Tina Kotek and Senate President Peter Courtney, both Democrats, met with Kitzhaber on Thursday and urged him to resign.

-Oregon Attorney General Ellen Rosenblum said the resignation would not affect an ongoing criminal corruption probe over a possible conflict of interest between Hayes’ role as an unpaid gubernatorial adviser and her consulting contracts.
+Oregon Attorney General Ellen Rosenblum said the resignation would not affect an ongoing criminal corruption probe over a possible conflict of interest between Hayes’ role as an unpaid adviser to the governor and her consulting contracts.
 Kitzhaber said he would continue to cooperate with the investigation.

-Hours after Kitzhaber’s announcement, the U.S. attorney for Oregon filed subpoenas seeking records related to potential conflicts of interest related to Kitzhaber, his office, Hayes, and more than a dozen state officials and agencies.

-Kitzhaber’s resignation was met largely with approval by state political leaders.
+Kitzhaber’s decision was met largely with approval by the state’s political leaders.
 U.S. Senator Ron Wyden of Oregon, a Democrat, said it would give Oregonians a government that can focus on their needs without the distractions of “investigations and charges and counter-charges.”

 Oregon House Republican Leader Mike McLane said: “I take no delight in John Kitzhaber’s resignation but understand his decision.”

-Brown said the move marked a sad day for Oregon but said: “As you can imagine, there is a lot of work to be done between now and Wednesday.”
+Brown herself, in a brief statement, said it was “a sad day for Oregon” but she was confident lawmakers are ready to come together.
+“As you can imagine, there is a lot of work to be done between now and Wednesday.”

 “It is deeply troubling to me to realize that we have come to a place in the history of this great state of ours where a person can be charged, tried, convicted and sentenced by the media with no due process and no independent verification of the allegations involved,” Kitzhaber said.